T20X/notes/low latency/lock-free.md

 0

 [Note 20: The value observed by a load of an atomic depends on the “happens before” relation, which depends on the values observed by loads of atomics.
 The intended reading is that there must exist an association of atomic loads with modifications they observe that, together with suitably chosen modification orders and the “happens before” relation derived as described above, satisfy the resulting constraints as imposed here. — end note]

+## std::atomic_flag
+std::atomic_flag is an atomic boolean type.
+Unlike all specializations of std::atomic, it is guaranteed to be lock-free.
+Unlike std::atomic<bool>, std::atomic_flag does not provide load or store operations.

 ## std::atomic<T> variables